-Recycled materials may consist of reclaimed asphalt pavement, RAP, or reclaimed asphalt shingles, RAS, or a blend of both.
+Recycled materials may consist of RAP or RAS or a blend of both.
 RAP shall be the product resulting from the cold milling or crushing of an existing HMA pavement.
 Before entering the plant, RAP shall be processed so that 100% will pass the 2 in.
-(50 mm) sieve and RAS shall be processed so that 100% will pass the 3/8 in.
+(50 mm) sieve.
+Before entering the plant, RAS shall be processed so that 100% will pass the 3/8 in.
 (9.5 mm) sieve.
 The RAP coarse aggregate shall pass the maximum size sieve for the mixture being produced.